ropensci-archive/tic.blogdown/themes/hugo-tranquilpeak-theme/docs/developer.md

 ## Build ##

 ### Development environment

-1. Run `npm run start` or `grunt default` and start coding :)
+1. Run `npm run start` and start coding :)

 ### Production environment (before deploying your blog)

-1. Run `npm run prod` or `grunt buildProd` to build the project with some optimization (concat and minify) to reduce number of HTTP requests and improve performance.
+1. Run `npm run prod` to build the project with some optimization (concat and minify) to reduce number of HTTP requests and improve performance.

 ## Running ##